History

 Current state

 The abbey has not survived to modern times.
 The remaining, few Ołbin monuments are currently located in the National Museum in Wrocław and the Museum of Architecture in Wrocław.
 They come from two phases.
 The first Benedictine phase from the 2nd quarter of the twelfth century consisted of 5 column heads, 2 busts of saints and the foundation tympanum.
-The second, the Norbertan phase from the end of the twelfth century include: a portal built in the facade of the St. Mary Magdalene cathedral, two archivolts from this portal and a tympanum depicting the cross.
+The second, Premonstratensian phase from the end of the 12th century, includes: a portal built into the wall of the Cathedral of St. Mary Magdalene, two orders of the archivolt from this portal, and a tympanum currently kept at the National Museum in Wrocław.

 bibliography: